-Although we tried to work with what we had, Mom did buy a new window (she had to replace the windows on the main floor) plus a new sink because her old white acrylic one was just too awful.
+Although we tried to work with what we had for this budget-friendly kitchen makeover, Mom did have to buy a new window (she had to replace all of the windows on the main floor) plus a new sink because her old white acrylic one was just too awful.
 We picked up an inexpensive stainless sink to complement her new Pfister Tamera faucet, generously provided by Pfister.
 The faucet is something she can use again when she renovates for real (or she can donate it to me for my fish room makeover!).

 Lacking a dining room in the small, post-war home my great-grandfather built, we always ate in the kitchen the way my great-grandparents did.
 In the 1980s and 90s, we had a small round table with drop down leaves so it could nestle close to the wall.
 In the 2000s my Mom bought new living room furniture and a dining room table in a much nicer teak wood, but it was a bit too big for daily use.
 It was challenging to maneuver around it and once Hubby became a permanent fixture, dinner for four was a tight squeeze.
 I finally encouraged my Mom to move the dining table to the living room, where there is space, and to put a much smaller tulip table in the kitchen for tea time or brunch for two.
 I already shared the makeover of my old tulip table – and the top my father-in-law helped me hack.

 Do you recognize the art?
 It’s my 1960s cat print from the townhouse!
 The brushed gold frame, muted pink color palette, and retro vibe are perfect in here.